 Move to Privacy and security > Site settings.

-Locate flash option and find block sites from running Flash toggle.
+Locate the flash option and find block sites from running Flash toggle.

 Turn it off.

 If you are getting a black screen with a loading circle and unable to see or hear the video, then you can try the following fixes.